History and History of Art (joint honours)

 Assessment methods used on this course

-• Practical work is assessed in the light of the accompanying written self-evaluation and workbook/portfolio.
+• Practical work which is assessed in the light of the accompanying written self-evaluation and workbook/portfolio.
 End of Year Exhibitions held at the end of Semester 2 give all year groups the opportunity to present their practical work to a wider audience.

-• Portfolios may take several forms: a workbook, a clearly labelled dossier with key and introductory text; a USB with ‘PowerPoint’ files, a website, or photographs.
+• Portfolios which may take several forms: a workbook, a clearly labelled dossier with key and introductory text; a USB with ‘PowerPoint’ files, a website, or photographs.

 • A range of written assignments, from essays to exhibition reviews, from creative writing to reflective diaries, all of which develop written communication skills.

-• Spoken presentations, which build confidence and develop presentation and oral communication skills.
+• Spoken presentations which build confidence and develop presentation and oral communication skills.

 Study abroad